-Standard policies and procedures govern responses to health and safety incidents.
-Each school has a clinic staffed with healthcare providers to address injuries or sickness that occur on-campus.
-Students who work with chemicals in the laboratories are taught proper laboratory safety procedures.
-They are also not allowed to work without proper supervision and safety equipment, such as lab gowns and goggles.
-Certified and trained laboratory assistants are on hand to assist then and ensure the safe handling of chemicals.
-Health and safety reminders are also regularly communicated school-wide through postings in their websites, emails, and social media.
-Safety drills are also conducted regularly.
-First aid training is also given to both employees and students.
-Policies and emergency procedures are in place and may be readily implemented in case of natural disasters such as floods, fires, earthquakes, and other situations such as bomb threats and pandemic events.
+In addition, as a minimum health standard each school has a clinic staffed with healthcare providers to address injuries or sickness that occur on-campus.
+During the 1st part of 2020 (January and February 2020), when face to face laboratory classes were allowed, students who work with chemicals in the laboratories were oriented with proper laboratory safety procedures.
+They were also not allowed to work without proper supervision and safety equipment, such as lab gowns and goggles.
+Certified and trained laboratory assistants were on hand to assist then and ensure the safe handling of chemicals.

 IPO is the process of evaluating its health and safety protocols to ensure that such protocols cover all circumstances that may affect the health and safety of its employees and students, particularly in the event of calamities, natural disasters, and pandemic events.
-This includes the possibility of having regular structural audits to monitor and ensure the structural health of school buildings and other structures within the schools' campuses.
+This includes the possibility of having regular structural audits to monitor and ensure the structural health of school buildings and other structures within the schools' campuses, and regular review and audit of the IPO schools health and safety protocols which cover pandemic events such as the COVID pandemic.